 Private companies limited by shares

 A private limited company can benefit from tax incentives available to local companies.
-It is also a separate legal entity from its directors, shareholders and officers of the company.
-This means that the foreign holding company cannot be held for the liabilities of its subsidiary.
+It is also a separate legal entity from its directors, shareholders, and officers of the company; this means that the foreign holding company cannot be held for the liabilities of its subsidiary.
 In addition, the holding company’s liability is limited to the share capital subscribed in its subsidiary.

 As a private limited company can be wholly owned by a foreign individual and/or corporate investor, this legal entity can be established as a regional holding company or subsidiary of the foreign holding company.
+Having a Singapore incorporated company provides the advantage of gaining access to the wider Asian market and ASEAN free trade zones, as well as other FTAs through ASEAN, which include ASEAN-Hong Kong, ASEAN-India, and ASEAN-China.
+This is particularly helpful for companies looking to set up larger manufacturing operations elsewhere in ASEAN.

 Registered capital